Advice for First Year Teachers: Tips and Essentials

 Depending on your grade and subject, you may face different kinds of first year teacher problems.
 But fortunately, there are some first year teaching tips which have universal applicability.

-First Year Kindergarten Teacher Tips
+Tips for First Year Kindergarten Teachers

 After finishing assignments, large groups of kindergartners will not idly sit still at their desks.
 Since all students will work at different speeds, you’ll want to make a conscious decision to try and reduce time spent transitioning between activities.
 For instance, after students have finished a task, ensure they can continue coloring, or working on another activity.

-First Year Elementary Teacher Tips
+Tips for First Year Elementary Teachers

 The start of the year is one of the only convenient times you’ll have to organize your classroom.
 Arrange desks in the way you’d like them to remain for the year, and consider setting up seating assignments, which can always be adjusted at a later time.
 This is also a great time to decorate, or to post bulletins about the upcoming year for your students.
 Want to know more about becoming an elementary school teacher?
 Please visit our BS in Education for more information.

-First Year Middle School Teacher Tips
+Tips for First Year Middle School Teachers

 It can be difficult to learn the names of countless students, but essential to helping personally engage with them.
 A first year middle school teacher should consider having students make name tags for their desks, and use them to call of students.
 You might also stand at the door as students are coming in, and try to memorize three to five names that you can call on later.

-First Year High School Teacher Tips
+Tips for First Year High School Teachers

 Without enough preparation, you may find yourself without enough material for each day as a secondary education teacher.
 Consider carefully timing each lesson plan, and having a worksheet or similar backup plan for when things don’t go as planned.